bayesomicslab/pHapCompass/README.md

 If you use pHapCompass, please cite our preprint:

 **Hosseini et al.**
-*pHapCompass: Probabilistic Polyploid Haplotype Assembly*
+*pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase*
 arXiv:2512.04393
 https://doi.org/10.48550/arXiv.2512.04393